zkmopro/mopro/README.md

 ## Bindings

-To update bindings, run `./script/update_bindings.sh debug|release`.
+To update bindings, run `./script/update_bindings.sh simulator|device debug|release`.

+- `simulator` is for building library to run on iOS simulator, `device` is for running on a real device
+- `debug` is for Rust library to be in debug mode and `release` for release mode

 ## Acknowledgements